turingschool/career-development-curriculum/module_four/post_grad_plan.md

 **Action Step:** Identify 1-2 "barriers" you might put on yourself in this job search as well as the steps you will take to overcome them.
 Be prepared to describe these in your M4 portfolio review.

 ## #2: Supporting Others in Your Cohort in Their Job Search
-*Fill out this part only if you have already secured a job prior to graduation.*
+*Fill out this part only if you have already secured a job prior to graduation.
+This part is optional.*

 As a member of the Turing community, your support in the job search makes a big difference for your peers as they pursue their first position.
 Complete the following action steps to